 The U.S. Play Coalition is proud of its annual awards program, recognizing outstanding play research and youth practitioners.
 First awarded at the 2017 Conference on the Value of Play, our awards program honors exceptional individuals each year.

-The annual Play Award winners not only receive a physical award, but also have conference fees paid, hotel accommodations and up to $500 in travel to attend the Conference on the Value of Play to receive the award in person.
-Deadline for 2021 nominations is 11:59pm EST on December 15, 2020.
+The annual Play Award winners not only receive a physical award, but also have conference fees paid for the 2021 VIRTUAL Conference on the Value of Play.
+Deadline for 2021 nominations is 11:59pm EST on March 21.

 Joe L. Frost Award for Distinguished Research

 The Joe L. Frost Award for Distinguished Research is given annually in recognition of a body of exceptional research that has enhanced and expanded the study of play.

 Frost was influential in the creation of the U.S. Play Coalition, serving as a steering committee member since the coalition’s beginning in 2009.
 He served as moderator that year at the coalition’s first conference – then called the Summit on the Value of Play –and has been an honorary chair for each successive play conference.